 How to get started?
 Please feel free to contact me by phone, text or email where we can set up an initial session.
 We can talk about what you want to get out of counselling and the best way of working together.
 We can then plan whether you would like further sessions and make appointments for these on a weekly or fortnightly basis.
 It is usual for counselling sessions to happen at the same time every week for an agreed amount of time.
 I have a counselling contact/agreement that is shared at the initial session also.

 I work from the Practice Rooms based in both Westbury-on-Trym and Cotham in Bristol.
 There is parking nearby to both centres and both are on good public transport routes from the city centre.
 I am very happy to give you further details and directions if you need them.
-I can also offer sessions based in Clifton if that is suitable.
+I also offer sessions based in Stokes Croft (BS2 8QR).

 Training, qualifications & experience